disinfo-zone/The-Info-Web/10 - PEOPLE/(A-G)/George H.W. Bush.md

   - Person
   - Government
   - Vice President
+  - President
+  - Politics
+  - USA
 ---
 George H.W.
-Bush served as the Vice President under President [[Ronald Reagan]].
+Bush served as the Vice President under President [[Ronald Reagan]] and later as the 41st President of the United States.
 He was present at a meeting of Reagan's high command following the Israeli bombing of the Iraqi nuclear reactor at [[Osirak]] in June 1981, where he agreed that some sanctions against [[Israel]] were essential.[^1]

----

 ### Footnotes